GENERAL INFORMATION: 503-823-4000

 B. In no event shall any vehicle be repaired by other than a City owned and operated repair shop unless and until the Purchasing Agent of the City shall have first obtained at least three independent estimates of cost of repair, and in such event the repair work shall be awarded to the lowest responsible bidder.

-No request for billing of charges for repair of motor vehicles damaged as defined in this Chapter shall be forwarded to the Auditor as in Section 5.48.040 provided, until the validity thereof based upon determination of liability shall have first been approved by the City Attorney.
+(Amended by Ordinance No. 189452, effective May 10, 2019.)
+No request for billing of charges for repair of motor vehicles damaged as defined in this Chapter shall be forwarded to the Office of Management and Finance as in Section 5.48.040 provided, until the validity thereof based upon determination of liability shall have first been approved by the City Attorney.